Digital Design BA (Hons)

 You'll be assessed by experienced tutors and lecturers, who combine their teaching with diverse digital media arts practice spanning industry, freelance and visual arts contexts.
-Your practical work will be supported by a team of Technical Tutors and will utilise our resources in the Keyworth Arts and Media Centre, housed in LSBU's Keyworth Centre.
-Here, you will have access to still cameras, HD cameras, field sound recording equipment, and five labs with high-spec computers supporting cutting-edge multimedia and video software.
+Your practical work will be supported by a team of Technical Tutors and you will utilise the resources in our Elephant Studios, with a suite of labs with high-spec Apple Mac computers supporting the full Adobe Creative Cloud suite.

 This course is ideal if you want to go into a career within the cultural and media industries.
 It’s also a suitable career development choice if you are a creative media producer who wants to change direction or broaden your skills to encompass digital media technologies.

 Recent graduates have found roles in all areas of digital media production and design, including: mobile phone content creation; social media; flash design; motion graphics; video production; animation; and web design – securing jobs with Knifedge, please find attached, Other Creative, Sony, BBC and Apple.